exasol/docker-db/README.md

 # Creating a stand-alone Exasol container

-Starting with version 6.0.2-d1, there is no more separate "self-contained" image version.
-You can simply create an Exasol container from the Exasol docker image using the following command:
+You can create an Exasol container from the Exasol docker image using the following command:

 ```console
 $ docker run --name exasoldb -p 127.0.0.1:9563:8563 --detach --privileged --stop-timeout 120  exasol/docker-db:<version>